How to Ace a Bartender Job Interview

 Being a bartender requires discernment.
 In fact, your judgment can potentially save lives when dealing with customers who have been drinking heavily.
 As a result, potential employers often ask bartenders whether they're capable of assessing if someone has had too much to drink.

-No bar or restaurant wants to be on the hook for patrons who leave their establishment and drink and drive, or who do do something equally as dangerous because they’re intoxicated.
+No bar or restaurant wants to be on the hook for patrons who leave their establishment and drink and drive, or who do something equally as dangerous because they’re intoxicated.
 It’s important for a bartender to know when to stop serving inebriated customers, and also how to deal with the fallout if the customers get angry.

 Bartenders must also handle conflict, such as customers who've had too much to drink and behave rudely or obscenely as a result.
 There's not necessarily one right answer to these sorts of interview questions, but your prospective employer would like to know if you have a plan for these all too common scenarios.
 Prepare to describe your experience in handling these types of situations.